apereo/cas/cas-server-documentation/installation/Configuring-Service-Access-Strategy.md

 {% endhighlight %}

 This access strategy attempts to locate [Grouper](https://www.internet2.edu/products-services/trust-identity-middleware/grouper/) groups for the CAS principal.
-The groups returned by Grouper are collected as CAS attribtues and examines against the list of required attributes for service access.
+The groups returned by Grouper are collected as CAS attribtues and examined against the list of required attributes for service access.

 The following properties are available: